HwWobbe/Wip-Main/README.md

   - at the start of 2025-02
     - rename 2025- to 2025-.mn ??
   - confirm the number of 2025-01 headings & resolve as needed
+    - this edit is outside of an active PR.
+Wdoes that trigger Conflicts to resolve?

 <hr>